 How do I Register My Car Seat?

-While registering products can seem like just one more thing on your mile-high list when you’re preparing for life with a baby, it is actually very useful.
+While car seat registration can seem like just one more thing on your mile-high list when you’re preparing for life with a baby, it is actually very useful.
 When you register your Chicco car seat online, you’ll automatically receive important product recall and safety notices, providing you with peace of mind that your car seat is functioning as it should.
 As an additional step, you can sign up through the NHTSA to receive email alerts from all manufacturers about car seat and booster seat recalls.

 If you have additional questions about car seat expiration dates, we’re here to help you find the information you need.
 Visit our Baby Talk blog for the latest resources on all things car seats, or contact our team of certified child passenger safety technicians for assistance.